Twisted forms of commutative monoid structures on affine spaces: Introduction

 \section{Introduction}

 In this paper, we study affine algebraic commutative monoids over an arbitrary field $K$ of characteristic zero.
-An affine algebraic monoid is an irreducible variety $M$ together with an assosiative multiplication map $\cdot : M \times M \longrightarrow M$, where map $\cdot$ is a morphism of algebraic varieties, and unit $e \in M(K)$ such that $em=me=m$ for all $m \in M$.
+An affine algebraic monoid is an irreducible affine variety $M$ together with an assosiative multiplication map $\cdot : M \times M \longrightarrow M$, where map $\cdot$ is a morphism of algebraic varieties, and unit $e \in M(K)$ such that $em=me=m$ for all $m \in M$.
 A monoid $M$ is called commutative, if, in addition, $ab = ba$ for all $a, b \in M$.
 This article stands as a generalization of the paper \cite{1}, where affine algebraic commutative monoids were studied over algebraically closed field $L$ of characteristic zero, and classification of such monoids on $\mathbb{A}_L^2$ and $\mathbb{A}_L^3$ was reached.
 Our goal is to obtain such classification over an arbitrary field $K$ of characteristic zero, not necessary algebraically closed.
 It will be explained in Section 2.4 that all the monoids studied here are the twisted forms of monoids defined in \cite{1}, i.e. they are obtained by Galois descent.
 Basic facts about technique of Galois descent will be recalled in Section 2.3.
 Our main results, Theorem 4.1 and Theorem 5.3, claims that in dimensions 2 and 3 all nontrivial twisted forms can be described in terms of formulae that define multiplication and norm in separable algebras over the base field.
+In order to achieve these results we use the idea of the connection between a monoid $M$ and its group of invertible elements $G(M)$.
+Furthermore, we develop the connection between $\Aut(M)$ and $\Aut(G(M))$ and use the Galois descent technique applied to $\Aut(M)$.
 Nowadays the theory of affine algebraic monoids and group embeddings is a deeply developed area of mathematics lying at the intersection of algebra, algebraic geometry, combinatorics and representation theory.
 For further information and general presentations see \cite{7, 8, 10, 13}.
 Also let us note that same results on algebraic monoids over affine surfaces were obtained in \cite{2} and \cite{3}.
-In Section 2 we recall some basic facts about schemes and algebraic monoids and develop our technique, including Galois descent and the first cohomology set of Galois group with coefficients in the authomorphisms groups of monoids.
+In Section 2 we recall some basic facts about schemes and algebraic monoids and develop our technique, including Galois descent and the first cohomology set of Galois group with coefficients in the authomorphism groups of monoids.
 In Section 3 we obtain classification of commutative algebraic monoids on $\A_K^n$ of rank $0$, $n$ or $n-1$ (the notion of rank is introduced in Definition 2.3) for arbitrary field $K$ of characteristic zero.
 In Sections 4 and 5 we reach a classification of all the monoid structures on $\mathbb{A}_K^2$ and $\mathbb{A}_K^3$ correspondently.
-In the last section we formulate possible questions about further generalizations and applications of our technique.
+In the last section we give final remarks on automorphism groups of the obtained monoids, and formulate possible questions about further generalizations and applications of our technique.

 Authors are grateful to professor Ivan Arzhantsev for helpful advises and productive discussions.